Ellecee/cs361g22-favorites/README.md

 sequenceDiagram
   participant Client
   participant Favorites Microservice
-  participant Database@{ "type" : "database" }
+  participant Memory@{ "type" : "database" }

+    Note right of Memory: Data Storage
-    Note left of Client: When a user favorites an item, <br/>a request is sent to the microservice <br/>to add that item to the database
+    Note left of Client: When a user favorites an item, <br/>a request is sent to the microservice <br/>to add that item to the Memory
     Client ->> Favorites Microservice: User adds a favorite <br/>POST /favorites/add { userID, itemID }
     alt userID and itemID are valid
-            Favorites Microservice->>Database: Item is added to the database <br/>favorites.push({ userID, itemID });
+            Favorites Microservice->>Memory: Item is added to memory <br/>favorites.push({ userID, itemID });
             Favorites Microservice-->>Client: Message: "Added"
         else userID and itemID are invalid
             Favorites Microservice-->>Client: Message: "Missing userID or itemID"